Brennan Center Research

-- Bankrolling the Bench: The New Politics of Judicial Elections 2013-14 (2015) — Since 2000, the Brennan Center's The New Politics of Judicial Elections series has documented the alarming rise of money in judicial elections, the dramatic upsurge in special interest group involvement, and the tendency of judicial campaigns to become "noisier, nastier and costlier."
+- Who Pays for Judicial Races?
+The Politics of Judicial Elections 2015-16 (2017)— Since 2000, the Brennan Center's The New Politics of Judicial Elections series has documented the alarming rise of money in judicial elections, the dramatic upsurge in special interest group involvement, and the tendency of judicial campaigns to become "noisier, nastier and costlier."
 See reports from past election cycles here.

 - How Judicial Elections Impact Criminal Cases (2015) — Pressures of upcoming re-election campaigns make judges more punitive toward defendants in criminal cases, according to a growing body of empirical research.

 - Building a Diverse Bench (2017) — This manual outlines best practices for promoting more diverse magistrate and bankruptcy court benches.

 - Building a Diverse Bench: A Guide for Judicial Nominating Commissioners (2016) — This new resource provides nominating commissioners with concrete guidance on the steps they can take to promote a more diverse bench.